V5C log book rules: how to transfer car ownership

 When you sell a car, either online, through a dealer or at an auction, it's useful to have a service history and other documentation about the car's life.
 But the most vital piece of paperwork is the V5C logbook.
 It will have the information about the car that your potential buyer will want to know, including proof that you are the owner and are authorised to sell the car.
 Once they have bought your car, you will need to fill out the V5C/2 new keeper supplement of the V5C.
 This section then tears off as a slip that you give to the buyer as proof that they now own the vehicle.

-After that, it's time to go online.
+Once you've sorted out the V5C/2, it's time to go online.
 Instead of filling out sections of the V5C logbook and sending it off to the DVLA, you can simply log on to the DVLA website to inform it of the change of ownership.

 The DVLA will send you email confirmation instantly, which will indicate that the changes have been made, while a follow-up letter will be sent in the post.
 It's worth noting that if you sell a car back into the motor trade that the procedure is exactly the same as if you were selling the car privately.